 Effects of Mutagens

-Mutagens are substances that alter or change the genetic material of an organism, hence they are termed as genotoxic.
-In most cases, the mutagens can incite carcinogenic responses or impair functions of certain genes.
+Mutagens are substances that alter or change the genetic material of an organism, hence they are termed genotoxic.
+In most cases, the mutagens can incite carcinogenic responses or impair the functions of certain genes.
 Or they can completely ride a gene of its functionality, thereby causing various medical conditions.

 However, the effects of most mutagens cannot be substantiated from a scientific perspective.
 For instance, a mutagen that shows a possible carcinogenic effect on one organism may not hold true for another organism.